cs3org/reva/pkg/reconciliation/README.md

 its own name, so `reva admin jobs trigger reconciliation.shallow.scheduled` starts it before its next fire.

+A run works out every change before it writes anything, and a user can share in the meantime.
+So the shares of a space are listed again right before its changes go out.
+A space that gained a share since the run listed it is left untouched, whole, and picked up by the next run: the new share is not in what the run compared, and it can be what makes a share the run wants to remove no longer redundant.
+Only the spaces the run has something to change in are looked at again.
+Their ids come back in the run's totals under `skipped_spaces`, so a retry can be scoped to exactly the spaces that were held back.

 A share below another share of the same recipient is redundant when it grants the same access (`covered` in the totals) or less (`conflicting`).
 The job deletes the row of such a share, which is what the share API does when the higher share